themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 ---
 layout: post
-title: MCP security - The new supply chain risk for AI agents
+title: MCP Security Is a Supply Chain Risk
+subtitle: "MCP servers are executable trust boundaries, not harmless plugins."
 date: 2026-05-06
 categories: [ai, security]
 tags: [ai, security, agents, mcp, llms]
 description: "MCP servers are not harmless plugins.
 They are executable trust boundaries that shape what AI agents see, believe, and do."
-share-img: /img/circuit.png
+share-img: /img/circuit.svg
 related_posts:
-  - Epistemic security - The missing control plane for AI agents
+  - Epistemic Security for AI Agents
   - Threat Modeling Autonomous AI Agents in Production
   - Traditional manual code review is no longer sustainable
 ---